Orca: Conservation

 Another conservation concern was made public in September 2008 when the Canadian government decided it was not necessary to enforce further protections (including the Species at Risk Act in place to protect endangered animals along with their habitats) for orcas aside from the laws already in place.
-In response to this decision, six environmental groups sued the federal government, claiming orcas were facing many threats on the British Columbia Coast and the federal government did nothing to protect them from these threats.
-A legal and scientific nonprofit organization, Ecojustice, led the lawsuit and represented the David Suzuki Foundation, Environmental Defence, Greenpeace Canada, International Fund for Animal Welfare, the Raincoast Conservation Foundation, and the Wilderness Committee.
-Many scientists involved in this lawsuit, including Bill Wareham, a marine scientist with the David Suzuki Foundation, noted increased boat traffic, water toxic wastes, and low salmon population as major threats, putting approximately 87 orcas on the British Columbia Coast in danger.
+In response to this decision, six environmental groups sued the federal government, claiming orcas were facing threats along the British Columbia Coast including increased boat traffic, water toxic wastes, and low salmon population, and the federal government did nothing to protect them.

 Underwater noise from shipping, drilling, and other human activities is a significant concern in some key orca habitats, including Johnstone Strait and Haro Strait.
 In the mid-1990s, loud underwater noises from salmon farms were used to deter seals.
 Orcas also avoided the surrounding waters.
 High-intensity sonar used by the Navy disturbs orcas along with other marine mammals.
 Orcas are popular with whale watchers, which may stress the whales and alter their behaviour, particularly if boats approach too closely or block their lines of travel.

 The Exxon Valdez oil spill adversely affected orcas in Prince William Sound and Alaska's Kenai Fjords region.
 Eleven members (about half) of one resident pod disappeared in the following year.
 The spill damaged salmon and other prey populations, which in turn damaged local orcas.
 By 2009, scientists estimated the AT1 transient population (considered part of a larger population of 346 transients), numbered only seven individuals and had not reproduced since the spill.
 This population is expected to die out.

 Orcas are included in Appendix II of the Convention on International Trade in Endangered Species (CITES), meaning international trade (including in parts/derivatives) is regulated.